wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         - It defines the wallet related to the target chain
         - The logic reads the compiled ABI and bytecode from the JSON file generated during compilation
         - It creates a new contract factory using the ABI, bytecode, and wallet
-        - It deploys the contract to the selected chain passing in the Wormhole Relayer, TokenBridge, and Wormhole addresses.
+        - It deploys the contract to the selected chain passing in the Wormhole Relayer, TokenBridge, and Wormhole addresses

     9. Save the deployed contract addresses: